RksmITIM/Logion/README.md

 to initialize the environment.

 ### System recommendations for training
 Logion was trained on a research computing cluster with 2.8 GHz Intel Ice Lake nodes for several days.
 If you intend to fine-tune, it's recommended that your processor has at least 128 GB of memory and a GPU.
+With a Nvidia K80 / T4 (standard on Google Colab), beam search should take no more than 10 seconds for spans of up to 10 tokens, with current specifications.

 ## Model